OpenMatch/RAG-DDR/README.md

 Source code for our paper :
 [RAG-DDR: Optimizing Retrieval-Augmented Generation Using Differentiable Data Rewards]()

-Our code will be open sourced within the next month.
+Our code will be open sourced later.